LlamasAreTheBest/kafka-connect/README.md

 ## About The Project

 This Projekt started due to the need of an MQTT-Connector for Kafka.
 (This will be avalible soon on my GitHubPage).
-Some Files based on the image from [wurstmeister/kafka](https://github.com/wurstmeister/kafka-docker).
+Some files are based on the image from [wurstmeister/kafka](https://github.com/wurstmeister/kafka-docker).

-I build the kafka-connect image on two systems, checkout the tags to get the architecture you need, [here!](https://hub.docker.com/repository/docker/maltepfennig/kafka-connect/tags?page=1&ordering=last_updated)
+I build the kafka-connect image on two systems.
+Checkout the tags to get the architecture you need, [here!](https://hub.docker.com/repository/docker/maltepfennig/kafka-connect/tags?page=1&ordering=last_updated)

 ### Built With